 We note that a shift from “Research article” to “Review” also better emphasizes the work we did in synthesizing concepts from Complex System Science (CSS) as related to ecological complexity.
 Framing our manuscript as a Review, the research weaving analyses (text mining + bibliometric analyses) we propose in the original “Research article” become a support for our claim that ecologists could refer to complexity with more attention, and that CSS can aid in this direction, rather than the ultimate point of our manuscript.

 Please find full information about the nature of our revisions in the point-by-point responses below.
 To ease the assessment of this revision, main changes to the main text are also highlighted in BLUE.
-Line numbers refer to the version of the manuscript edited following the recommendations of the referees.
+Line numbers refer to the new version of the manuscript.

 All in all, we are grateful that our paper was reviewed by experts in the field and in a very constructive manner, and we think that the revision process substantially improved our initial draft.
 We are looking forward to your response.